angadhn/MySite/_notes/Thoreau.md

 > I, Henry Thoreau, do not wish to be regarded as a member of any incorporated society which I have not joined.

 His action to not pay his taxes poses an interesting thought experiment today when individuals earning a wage, in most cases[^10], cannot simply opt out of paying income tax (at least not in America or much of the West).
 For these reasons, people find Thoreau's essay dated[^14].
 But to this crowd, I countenance that the problem of unjust governments lingers even if the mode of individual protest seems invalid.
 In fact, the precise things he found unjust are indisputably part of today’s system as there are standing militaries and much fighting across states which, much like in Thoreau's times, are supported by our taxes.
-The difference between the eras is that Thoreau could withhold taxes from the government whereas our taxes are withheld by the employers for the government.
+The difference between the eras is that Thoreau could withhold taxes from the government whereas our taxes are withheld by the employers for the government[^19].
 Clearly, Thoreau's essay is timeless even if his strategy is not.
 # Technology in Modern Civil Disobedience
 A hundred years later, we enter Gandhi’s era of disobedience.
 Then, it was still possible to do the same as Thoreau as the technology of money hadn't yet undergone the radical electronic transformation commonplace today.
 So, taxes were personally or manually collected and not electronically withheld as done today.